5IF-PSAT/airflow-pipeline/README.md

 ## Enrichment

 We extract the bus delay data and the weather data from the PostgreSQL database, then join them together.
-And also, we use partitioning by year for the join table.
+And also, we use partitioning by year for the joined table.
 Here is the data pipeline.

 ![Enrichment](./assets/enrichment.png)